-The SMTD Commencement ceremony will take place Friday, May 3, 2019 at 4:00pm in Hill Auditorium.
+The SMTD Commencement ceremony will take place on Friday, April 29, 2022 at 4:00pm at Hill Auditorium.

 The SMTD does not handle details on ceremonies at Crisler Center, Michigan Stadium, or those held by other units.
 For more information, please see the University of Michigan Commencement website.

 Any SMTD student intending to complete all degree requirements must apply to graduate within the appropriate timeframe in order to be considered for degree approval.
 Students will apply to graduate on both Wolverine Access under Student Business, and through a form sent by the SMTD Student Affairs Office.
 Please note the following application deadlines:

 - December graduates must apply no later than September 30

 - Students graduating in December will be eligible to participate in the following Spring Commencement ceremonies.

 - April/May graduates must apply no later than January 31

 - June-August graduates must apply no later than January 31

 Failure to apply by the listed deadlines may result in the delay of degree approval.
 In addition, students with late applications may not be permitted to participate in Commencement ceremonies.

 Academic attire (cap and gown) is required for all graduates who plan to participate in Commencement ceremonies.
 Attire can be purchased at these Ann Arbor locations: